 If your Ventry Fan has a Honda engine that runs for 5 minutes or so but then sputters and quits, it is likely due to the gas cap.
 For a short period of time, Honda had a fuel cap with a carbon filter that was easily saturated with gas if the tank is overfilled, resulting in an airflow issue.
 Call us for a new cap: 888-257-8967

 Gas and Oil Mixing in Honda Engines

 When not in use, be sure to turn the fuel shut-off valve to the off position on your Ventry Fan.
-(This can only be done on GX-series motors; there is no fuel shut-off on GC motors.)
+(This can only be done on GX-series motors; there is no fuel shut-off on older Ventry Fans consisting of a GC-series motor.)
 If the fuel is not shut off and the fan is put on a truck where it gets bounced around a lot, the gas will work its way past the float and will mix with the oil, causing the motor not to start or run properly.
 Your local Honda dealer can fix it, but it is not a warranty issue.
 Save the hassle and expense by making sure to turn off the fuel when not in use.

 Fuel Vent Lever

 If your generator runs and stalls, check to see if the fuel vent lever on top is aligned properly with the ON mark.
 If lifted slightly while turning it to ON, it is possible to go too far.
 Move the lever back and forth between ON and OFF to make sure the vent lever lines up properly.
 If full, oil will start to pour back out of the opening.

 Lentry Light Head Not Turning On

 If your Lentry Light does not turn on, the most common cause is the light switch.
 Try switching it on and off repeatedly and rather violently.
 This will usually resolve the problem.
 If it does not, please call us.